A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: NUMERICAL SIMULATION

 \subsection{Simulation Setups}

 We conduct the simulation with two stages: quiet Sun (QS) and active region (AR).
-The quiet Sun stage aims to establish a solar atmosphere that reaches a dynamical equilibrium.
-It is not only a stand-alone model for studies of coronal heating, energy and mass circulation, and small-scale dynamics in the quiet Sun, but also the initial condition for the active region stage.
-The active region stage considers a large amount magnetic flux emerging in a spatial scale of a hundred Mm and focuses on the evolution of magnetic field and emission structures in the active region corona, and in particular, solar eruptions that likely occur in the complex and strong active regions in the simulation.
+The quiet Sun stage aims to establish a solar atmosphere that reaches a dynamic equilibrium.
+It is not only a stand-alone model for studies of coronal heating, energy and mass circulation, and small-scale dynamics in the quiet Sun but also the initial condition for the active region stage.
+The active region stage considers a large amount of magnetic flux emerging on a spatial scale of a hundred Mm and focuses on the evolution of the magnetic field, emission structures in the active region corona, and solar eruptions.

-For the description of the model setup and results, we first define the notations used throughout the rest of the paper. $x$ and $y$ are the two horizontal directions of the domain, and $z$ is the vertical direction. $L_{x}$, $L_{y}$, and $L_{z}$ are the lengths of the domain in each direction. $\Delta x$, $\Delta y$, $\Delta z$ are the grid spacing.
+For the description of the model setup and results, we first define the notations used throughout the rest of the paper. $x$ and $y$ are the two horizontal directions of the domain, and $z$ is the vertical direction. $L_{x}$, $L_{y}$, and $L_{z}$ are the lengths of the domain in each direction. $N_{x}$, $N_{y}$, and $N_{z}$ are the number of grid points in each direction. $\Delta x$, $\Delta y$, $\Delta z$ are the grid spacings.
 In particular, $z={0}$ is defined by the position of the photosphere, the layer in which the average (Rosseland) optical depth ($\tau$) equals unity.